How do I troubleshoot fine-grained access control errors in my Amazon OpenSearch Service cluster?

 401 unauthorized errors

 You might receive a 401 unauthorized error when you use the "$" or "!" characters in primary credentials with curl -u “user:password”.
 Make sure to put your credentials in single quotes, as in the following example:

-Integrate other AWS services with OpenSearch Service when field-grained access control is enabled
+Integrate other AWS services with OpenSearch Service when field-grained access control is activated

 Allow anonymous access using fine-grained access control